kingnido/miniredis/README.md

 ##### `incr <key:string>`

-increments value for key. returns the new value as int returns error if value is not convertable to int
+increments value for key. returns the new value as int. returns error if value is not convertable to int

+### Sorted Set

+A sorted set does not keep duplicated elements, and can order the elements based in a score (and comparing the values lexicografically in case of tie), enabling range queries, and checking a value's position in the set.

+It's implemented using an AVL (a self-balancing binary search tree), with order statistics, to enable ranking an element, and selecting the k-th smallest element in the set.
+Being n the number of elements int the set, this strategy allow log(n) complexity in search, insert operations and rank operations.
+The range operation has log(n)+m complexity, same as the original Redis, being m the number of elements in the range.

+It has a read-write mutex, allowing many readers at same time.
+On modifying operations, only one thread can access the structure, to ensure consistency.

+#### Commands

+##### `zadd <key:string> <score:int> <member:string>`

+adds a member with score to set for key create a set for key, if key does not exist if member is updated, it will be placed in the proper position according to the new score returns error if value for key is not a set

+##### `zcard <key:string>`

+returns the number of members for key. returns error if key does not exist or value is not a set

+##### `zrank <key:string> <member:string>`

+returns position of the member in the set for key. returns error if key does not exist or member does not exist or value is not a set

+##### `zrange <key:string> <int:start> <int:stop>`

+returns list of members in positions start to stop in the set for key invalid indexes in the start - stop range are ignored. returns error if key does not exist or value is not a set

+### Other Commands

+Some commands are independent of type.

+#### Commands

 ##### `del <key:string>`

-    delete key returns error if key does not exist
+delete key. returns error if key does not exist

-### `dbsize`
+##### `dbsize`

 returns the number of keys

-### `zadd <key:string> <score:int> <member:string>`

-    adds a member with score to set for key create a set for key, if key does not exist if member is updated, it will be placed in the proper position according to the new score returns error if value for key is not a set

-### `zcard <key:string>`

-    returns the number of members for key returns error if key does not exist or value is not a set

-### `zrank <key:string> <member:string>`

-    returns position of the member in the set for key returns error if key does not exist or member does not exist or value is not a set

-### `zrange <key:string> <int:start> <int:stop>`

-    returns list of members in positions start to stop in the set for key invalid indexes in the start - stop range are ignored returns error if key does not exist or value is not a set`, nil